 Bratislava at a glance

-What Bratislava lacks in big city attractions it more than compensates for in its welcoming, relaxed pace and atmospheric riverside setting.
+Bratislava welcomes visitors with it peaceful and atmospheric riverside setting.
 Serving as the capital of Slovakia, the city rests on the banks of the Danube, with the scenic hillside vineyards and forested Carpathian Mountains a short distance away.

 Evidence of a Linear Pottery culture along the riverbank dates Bratislava’s settlement to 5000BC, with winemaking later introduced by the Romans, influencing the present tradition of vineyards in the region.
 Developing as a key economic and strategically placed city, Bratislava, known as Pressburg up until 1919, grew in importance under the Hungarian rule, surviving World War I and II and a Communist regime to finally become the capital of the Slovak Republic in 1993.